mafernando/portal-assets/README.md

   gem 'portal-assets'
 ```

-Then, import the asset using the `require` directive in `application.js`:
+Then import the asset using the `require` directive in `application.js`:

 ```js
 //= require "angular"